andrebrogard/katacoda-scenarios/datadog-tutorial/step3.md

 fill in your information

 In **2.
 Your stack:**
-you do not need to fill in anything (click no for "Are you a Managed Service Provider / Hosting Provider)
+you do not need to fill in anything (click no for "Are you a Managed Service Provider / Hosting Provider ?")

 In **3.
 Agent Setup:**
-copy your API key by clicking on Windows -> find your API key as shown in the same place as the image below: (it should be a long sequence of random numbers and letters)
+copy your API key by clicking on Windows -> find your API key in the same place as red rectangle in the image shown below: (it should be a long sequence of random numbers and letters)

 <img src="https://github.com/andrebrogard/katacoda-scenarios/blob/main/datadog-tutorial/api_key.png?raw=true" alt="API_Key" width="350px" />

 ## Configure

-Now we will add a DataDog agent to our docker compose network.
-The DataDog agent will forward our logs from our application to the DataDog website.
+Now you will add a DataDog agent to the docker compose network.
+The DataDog agent will forward the logs from the application to the DataDog website.

-We start by editing our `docker-compose.yaml` file.
-Open the `docker-compose.yaml`{{open}} file.
+Start by editing the `docker-compose.yaml`{{open}} file.
+Open it, and add the DataDog agent container to the compose file:

-We will add the DataDog agent container to our compose file.
-Please also insert your **API key** here in the editor to the right after you have copied the below code snippet.

 <pre class="file" data-filename="docker-compose.yaml" data-target="insert" data-marker="#TODO-add-DD-service">
 datadog-agent: